 Key Performance Area Issue Strategic (IDP) Objective Strategies Projects control • Environmental awareness Improve Basic Service Delivery and Infrastructure Investment STRATEGY B. (Disaster management) To effectively manage disaster and the prevention thereof on an agency basis.
 Improve Basic Service Delivery and Infrastructure Investment Building of community, sport & recreational facilities and parks (integrated function with other Departments) Recreational amenities: None or poor condition of community halls and related facilities in most of the wards.
-Develop and upgrade all the recreational facilities within Moshaweng within 2010/2011financial year.
+Develop and upgrade all the recreational facilities in Moshaweng within 2010/11financial year.
 STRATEGY A: (Suitable Sites) Identification of suitable sites that will be located centrally and accessible to all, and prioritisation of areas where new facilities are needed to be build, in order to reach the objective.
 PROJECT 7.1 Building of new community halls Build 1 new community hall in areas not sufficiently serviced with community halls.
-(Council still to prioritize for 2009/10) STRATEGY B: (Upgrading) Upgrading of existing community Halls and building of offices of ward committees to fulfill the function of community gathering facilities.
+(Council still to prioritize for 2010/11) STRATEGY B: (Upgrading) Upgrading of existing community Halls and building of offices of ward committees to fulfill the function of community gathering facilities.
 PROJECT 7.2 Upgrading of existing community halls To upgrade 2 existing community halls.
-(Council still to prioritize for 2009/10)
+(Council still to prioritize for 2010/11)

 Key Performance Area Issue Strategic (IDP) Objective Strategies Projects

 PROJECT 7.3

 Office for ward committees

 Provision offices and upgrading the existing buildings in each ward to serve as offices of the ward committees

 PROJECT 7.6

 Moshaweng Multi-Purpose Community Centre

 To erect a multi purpose centre

 STRATEGY C: PROJECT 7.4

 (Sports & Recreation) Greenifying

 To develop sports and recreation facilities within the reach of the majority of the population in Moshaweng.
 Regenerate existing Laxey sports fields and construct new field in Dithakong to suit sports activities

 PROJECT 7.5

 Sports facilities

 To develop one equipped sports facility in each ward

 Improve Basic Electricity To electrify all the outstanding extended STRATEGY A: (Electrification) PROJECT 1

-Service Delivery and Infrastructure Investment Household villages and install high mast light during 2008 Electrification of the identified outstanding villages and installation of high mast lights To electrify extended villages within Moshaweng during 2009/10 financial year
+Service Delivery and Infrastructure Investment Household villages and install high mast light Electrification of the identified outstanding villages and installation of high mast lights To electrify extended villages within Moshaweng during 2010/11 financial year

 Street lighting

 Electrification: Part of some villages should have an access to electricity.

-Key Performance Area Issue Strategic (IDP) Objective Strategies Projects Aica PROJECT 2 Installation of high mast light in one village per ward.
-(Council still to prioritize for 2009/10) Improve Basic Service Delivery and Infrastructure Investment Cemeteries: Poor Condition of cemeteries and the lack of fencing, toilets and water on-site.
-Upgrading of all cemeteries and provision of more cemeteries by the end of 2010/2011 STRATEGY A: (Upgrading) Upgrading of existing cemeteries PROJECT 8.1 Upgrading of cemeteries upgrading of the existing cemeteries where there is a need, (Council still to prioritize for 2009/10) PROJECT 8.3 Registration of graves To develop one register for Moshaweng Municipality indicating all the graves in the existing and newly developed cemeteries by 2010/2011 STRATEGY B: (New Services) Develop new cemeteries, with a proper registrar according to legislation.
-PROJECT 8.2 Development of new cemeteries To develop new cemeteries in 2009/10, (Council still to prioritize for 2009/10) PROJECT 8.3 Registration of graves To develop one register for Moshaweng Municipality indicating all the graves in the existing and newly developed cemeteries by 2010/2011 Improve Basic Service Delivery and Infrastructure Upgrading of existing and provision of By the end of 2010/20117, every individual living in Moshaweng should have access to proper daily health facilities / services STRATEGY A: (Upgrading) Improvement or upgrading of existing PROJECT 5.1 Implementation of PHC Package /
+PROJECT 2 Installation of high mast light in one village per ward.
+(Council still to prioritize for 2010/11) Cemeteries: Poor Condition of cemeteries and the lack of fencing, toilets and water on-site.
+Upgrading of all cemeteries and provision of more cemeteries by the end of 2010/2011 STRATEGY A: (Upgrading) Upgrading of existing cemeteries PROJECT 8.1 Upgrading of cemeteries upgrading of the existing cemeteries where there is a need, (Council still to prioritize for 2010/11) PROJECT 8.3 Registration of graves To develop one register for Moshaweng Municipality indicating all the graves in the existing and newly developed cemeteries by 2010/2011 STRATEGY B: (New Services) Develop new cemeteries, with a proper registrar according to legislation.
+PROJECT 8.2 Development of new cemeteries To develop new cemeteries in 2010/11 (Council still to prioritize for 2010/11) Upgrading of existing and By the end of 2010/20117, every individual living in Moshaweng should have access STRATEGY A: (Upgrading) PROJECT 8.3 Registration of graves To develop one register for Moshaweng Municipality indicating all the graves in the existing and newly developed cemeteries by 2010/2011 PROJECT 5.1 Upgexis water on-site. rading of ting and living in Moshaweng should have access Upgrading of existing cemeteries STRATEGY B: (New Services) Develop new cemeteries, with a proper registrar according to legislation. prading of ting and living in Moshaweng should have access STRATEGY A: (Upgrading)